Andy Ogles: Business and early political career

-Ogles's involvement in politics began when he became the first director of the Tennessee chapter of Americans for Prosperity, a conservative political advocacy group.
+Ogles's involvement in politics began when he became the first director of the Tennessee chapter of Americans for Prosperity, a conservative political advocacy group founded by the Koch Brothers.
 He later became involved with the Laffer Center, a conservative think tank.
 He has also been a Club for Growth Foundation fellow.
 Ogles made two unsuccessful bids for elected office, a run for the state's 4th congressional district in 2002 and the Tennessee Senate in 2006, losing in the Republican primary both times.

 In September 2017, Ogles announced he would challenge incumbent U.S. senator Bob Corker, who he believed was insufficiently conservative, in the following year's primary.
 Upon announcing his bid, Ogles was financially supported by Lee Beaman, a Tennessee businessman who owns a large auto dealership chain and who planned to raise $4 million for Ogles.
 Two months later, Corker announced that he would retire instead of seeking the 2018 nomination.
 That led incumbent U.S. representative Marsha Blackburn, the eventual winner, and former representative Stephen Fincher to announce they would seek the seat.
 As their respective campaigns were likely to be well funded, Ogles announced shortly afterward that he would withdraw.